News Internships At WLRN

 TO APPLY

-Please submit a cover letter, resume, two references and 3 samples of your journalistic work (these can be audio, web, print or multimedia reporting projects), to applications@wlrnnews.org.
+Please submit a cover letter, resume, two professional references and three samples of your journalistic work (these can be audio, web, print or multimedia reporting projects) to applications@wlrnnews.org.

 ABOUT WLRN PUBLIC MEDIA

 WLRN is an award-winning public radio and television station.
 We are based in Miami and cover South Florida from the Palm Beaches to Key West, and we are Florida’s largest public radio station.
-WLRN-Miami Herald News is a daily broadcast radio and multimedia news operation producing 25 newscasts Monday through Friday for WLRN 91.3 FM, 101.9 FM in Palm Beach County and 91.5 FM in the Florida Keys, and digital content for WLRN.org.
-We produce daily spot news stories and longer features on local political issues and on topics including education, the environment and immigration.
+WLRN News is a daily broadcast radio and multimedia news operation producing 24 newscasts Monday through Friday for WLRN 91.3 FM, 101.9 FM in Palm Beach County and WKWM 91.5 FM in the Florida Keys, and digital content for WLRN.org.
+We produce daily spot news stories and longer features on local policy issues and on topics including education, the environment and immigration.